 - High School Musicianship

-Classes are included in the price of our Comprehensive Program, and as an option for students in our Beginners Programs.
+Classes are included in the price of our Comprehensive Program.
 Other students may enroll a la carte.

 Group Instrumental Classes